Every Sunday, 9:30 AM - 10:30 AM

 Core Groups meet on a regular basis during the school year.
 Please contact the following leaders for more information:

-6th Grade Girls: and
+6th Grade Girls:

-6th Grade Boys: TBA
+6th Grade Boys: and

-7th Grade Girls: and
+7th Grade Girls:

-7th Grade Boys: and
+7th Grade Boys:

 Every parent wants to be a great parent!
 Use these short, practical ideas to refresh your relationship with your teenager.
 Each course is broken down into two parts.
 You can do both parts at one time, or split them up through the month.